LeeXun/my-ctf-challenges/README.md

 ### Questions

-1. Why did I get the flag when I was running your code at my local machine?
+1. Why can I get the flag when I am running the code at my local machine?
     - The connection between your golang server and redis is too fast.
 This is my trap :P.

 ### Payload